egor-tensin/setup-clang/README.md

 This table should be updated periodically; it's a work-in-progress.

-On Windows and Cygwin, the `version` parameter is ignored.
+On Windows, the `version` parameter is ignored.

 License
 -------